 Let me take you through these complexes in the order, in which they should be visited:

-Kotla Isa Khan Niazi.
+Kotla Isa Khan Niazi

 As you enter the Humayun’s Tomb Complex from the ticket counter, on the right is Kotla Isa Khan Niazi, oldest planned garden Tomb in India.
 It is an octagonal tomb with an octagonal boundary wall.
 The single entry/exit toward North is accessed via a flight of stairs.
-To west is the 3 domed Mosque on the high platform.
-Right outside mosque, on the platform, is a well meant for ablution.
+To the west is the 3 domed Mosque on the high platform.
+Right outside the mosque, on the platform, is a well meant for ablution.

 In the middle of the beautiful octagonal park is situated the tomb of Isa Khan Niazi.
 He was born in 1453 when Delhi was just taken over by the Lodhis.
 Soon he became popular amongst the ruling houses of Delhi.
 He belonged to a Pashtoon Family.
 In final years of his life, he was hired by Sher Shah Suri.
 Who made him the governor of Multan bestowed him with the title of Azam-i-Humayu.
 Within few years of his governorship, Isa Khan Niazi died at age of 95.
 And was brought to Delhi to be buried in this Tomb, which was built during his lifetime.
 This complex was built, roughly a decade before the death of Humayun.

-Bu Halima’s Enclosure.
+Bu Halima’s Enclosure

 As we step out of Kotla Isa Khan, we proceed towards Humayun’s Tomb through Bu Halima’s Enclosure.
 An interesting fact is that the only entrance to Bu Halima’s Enclosure is facing towards Humayun’s Tomb.
 And the Isa Khan’s Kotla is its back.
 However, much earlier the wall towards Kotla of Isa Khan was broken.
 British created a beautiful pathway through it, connecting Isa Khan’s Complex with Humayun’s Tomb via Bu Halima’s Enclosure.

-While not much information is available about Bu Halima, the popular record states that she travelled with Babur to India.
+While not much information is available about Bu Halima, the popular record states that she traveled with Babur to India.
 And served as wet nurse of Humayun.
 Due to her respected status in the Mughal family, she was buried right outside the Humayun’s Tomb.
-A proper garden tomb was built in her honour.
+A proper garden tomb was built in her honor.
 This is an unusual tomb with no dome or chambers.
 Cenotaph is on the high platform.
 Ideally, there should have been the crypt with the original grave.
 It also appears that there is a huge chamber below the cenotaph.
 But the lack of access to the chamber leads to two hypotheses: a) It was never built, b) It was sealed during the course of time.

-Arab ki Sarai Complex.
+Arab ki Sarai Complex

 As we cross Bu Halima’s Garden Tomb, entrance to Humayun’s Tomb is just 140 meters further east.
 Connected to Bu Halima’s Gateway on South is the gateway to Arab ki Sarai.
 This magnificent complex comprises of several untouched secrets.
 Starting from the huge gateway with rooms and platform to sit, the inner lawns have random grave platforms.
 To the north is the Afsarwala (Officer’s) Tomb and Mosque, belonging to unknown nobles.
 200-meter-long Arab Sarai Complex has a huge market down south.
 Commonly known as Mir Bhanu’s Market.
 The Market has a small entrance from lawns, often ignored by visitors to Monument.
 As you cross the secret slit in the wall, you find yourself in another huge complex (Mir Bhanu’s Market).
 With two majestic gates, a huge courtyard with rooms on both sides, a baoli and a small attached block for horses and caravan animals.